mistermicheels/markdown-notes-tree/README.md

 ## Command line arguments

+### `--ignore`

--   `--ignore`: Specify glob pattern for additional files or folders to ignore.
+Specify glob pattern for additional files or folders to ignore.
 You can use this argument multiple times in order to specify multiple glob patterns.

-    -   Example: `markdown-notes-tree --ignore **/CONTRIBUTING.md`
+Example: `markdown-notes-tree --ignore **/CONTRIBUTING.md`

-    -   Example: `markdown-notes-tree --ignore CONTRIBUTING.md --ignore sub1/CONTRIBUTING.md`
+Example: `markdown-notes-tree --ignore CONTRIBUTING.md --ignore sub1/CONTRIBUTING.md`

-    -   Example: `markdown-notes-tree --ignore exclude-this-folder`
+Example: `markdown-notes-tree --ignore exclude-this-folder`

+### `--includeAllDirectoriesByDefault`

--   `--includeAllDirectoriesByDefault`: Include all directories by default (don't apply the default ignored folders listed above).
+Include all directories by default (don't apply the default ignored folders listed above).
 You can combine this with custom ignores as needed.

-    -   Example: `markdown-notes-tree --includeAllDirectoriesByDefault --ignore node_modules`
+Example: `markdown-notes-tree --includeAllDirectoriesByDefault --ignore node_modules`

+### `--linkToSubdirectoryReadme`

--   `--linkToSubdirectoryReadme`: When linking to a subdirectory, link directly to its `README.md` file.
+When linking to a subdirectory, link directly to its `README.md` file.
 Note that this assumes that each subdirectory will actually have a `README.md` file.
 By default, the tool generates these automatically.

-    -   Example: `markdown-notes-tree --linkToSubdirectoryReadme`
+Example: `markdown-notes-tree --linkToSubdirectoryReadme`

+### `--noSubdirectoryTrees`

--   `--noSubdirectoryTrees`: Don't write `README.md` files to subdirectories.
+Don't write `README.md` files to subdirectories.
 Any existing `README.md` files in subdirectories will be ignored.

-    -   Example: `markdown-notes-tree --noSubdirectoryTrees`
+Example: `markdown-notes-tree --noSubdirectoryTrees`

+### `--notesBeforeDirectories`

--   `--notesBeforeDirectories`: If a directory contains both notes and subdirectories, put the notes before the subdirectories in he tree.
+If a directory contains both notes and subdirectories, put the notes before the subdirectories in he tree.
 By default, it's the other way around.

-    -   Example: `markdown-notes-tree --notesBeforeDirectories`
+Example: `markdown-notes-tree --notesBeforeDirectories`

+### `--orderNotesByTitle`

--   `--orderNotesByTitle`: Order notes in the same (sub)directory by title instead of by filename.
+Order notes in the same (sub)directory by title instead of by filename.

-    -   Example: `markdown-notes-tree --orderNotesByTitle`
+Example: `markdown-notes-tree --orderNotesByTitle`

+### `--silent`

--   `--silent`: Don't log to the console during execution.
+Don't log to the console during execution.

-    -   Example: `markdown-notes-tree --silent`
+Example: `markdown-notes-tree --silent`

+### `--subdirectoryDescriptionOnNewLine`

--   `--subdirectoryDescriptionOnNewLine`: If subdirectory descriptions are provided, put them on a new line in the tree.
+If subdirectory descriptions are provided, put them on a new line in the tree.

-    -   Example: `markdown-notes-tree --subdirectoryDescriptionOnNewLine`
+Example: `markdown-notes-tree --subdirectoryDescriptionOnNewLine`

+### `--useTabs`

--   `--useTabs`: Use tabs (instead of the standard four spaces) for indentation.
+Use tabs (instead of the standard four spaces) for indentation.

-    -   Example: `markdown-notes-tree --useTabs`
+Example: `markdown-notes-tree --useTabs`

 ## Development